 Symptoms may taper off as menstruation begins, and disappear until the two weeks or so prior to the next menstrual period.

-PMS is more likely to trouble women between their late 20s and early 40s, and they tend to recur in a predictable pattern.
-Yet the physical and emotional changes experienced with premenstrual syndrome may be particularly intense in some months and only slightly noticeable in others.
+PMS is most common in women between their late 20s and early 40s, and tends to recur in a predictable pattern.
+The physical and emotional changes experienced with premenstrual syndrome may be particularly intense in some months and only slightly noticeable in others.

 - Mood swings

 - Weight gain